jeff-silva/jeff-silva/docs/profiles/fullstack-dev-en/resume.md

 **Results**

 * Delivered features and corrections within defined deadlines, focusing on **clean code and scalability**.
-* Reduced maintenance effort by applying **architecture patterns and best practices**.
+* Reduced maintenance effort by applying **architectural patterns and best practices**.
 * Facilitated future platform expansion by creating reusable and flexible solutions.

 **Technologies**